More Minnesota Twins Trade Candidates

 Like us on Facebook here

 Posted on July 3, 2013, in MLB Teams: Articles and Analysis, The Rest: Everything Baseball and tagged alex meyer, Brian Dozier, byron buxton, denard span, Eddie Rosario, glen perkins, Jared Burton, joe mauer, josh roenicke, josh willingham, justin morneau, kevin correia, kyle gibson, miguel sano, mike pelfrey, Minnesota, oswaldo arcia, ryan doumit, target field, trade candidates, trade deadline, trevor plouffe, twins.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on More Minnesota Twins Trade Candidates.